Unboxed-Software/solana-course/content/intro-to-anchor.md

 - Checks that the accounts passed into the instruction match the account types specified in the `InstructionAccounts` struct
 - Checks the accounts against any additional constraints specified

-If any accounts passed into `instruction_one` fails the account validation or security checks specified in the `InstructionAccounts` struct, then the instruction fails before ever running the instruction logic.
+If any accounts passed into `instruction_one` fail the account validation or security checks specified in the `InstructionAccounts` struct, then the instruction fails before even reaching the program logic.

 In the next sections we’ll discuss how basic account validation and additional constraints are implemented in an Anchor program.